akostrik/stage_telegram_python/README.md

 A BSON document in MongoDB cannot excede 16 Mb [^11] and a MongoDB database cannot exceed 64 TB in size.

 ## The limits related to Telegram
-- From 30 tested channels, the application could not read [this channel](https://t.me/generallsvr)
+- The application could not read [this channel](https://t.me/generallsvr)

 ## The limits related to Vue
 Vue supports web browsers compatible with ECMAScript 5